takumade/papapi/README.md

 # Papapi

-Papai is a simple, fast, and powerful microservice for Paynow, PayPal and Stripe(To come) payments.
+Papapi is a simple, fast, and powerful microservice for Paynow, PayPal and Stripe payments.

+# Supported payment methods
+1. Paynow ✅
+2. PayPal ❌
+3. Stripe ❌

 # Installation